 The Ripple Effect of Referrals

 Picture what happens when you throw a stone into a lake – the ripple effect!
-Compare this image to a new client being referred into your wellness practice.
-If one person refers someone, that’s great, but it’s just a tiny ripple that doesn’t go very far.
-If 20 people each refer someone, that’s 20 ripples that go farther and last longer.
-If those 20 each refer 20, that’s 400 ripples creating a tidal wave in your business!
+Compare this image to a new client being referred into your practice.
+If one person refers someone, that’s nice but it’s just a tiny ripple that doesn’t go very far.
+If 5 people each refer someone, that’s 5 ripples that go farther, overlap and last longer.
+If those 5 each refer 5, that’s 25 ripples creating an unstoppable current in your business!
 Do your referrals create a tiny ripple or a tidal wave?

 Research shows that on average most people know about 300 people.
 The 300 people that you know each know 300 people, and they each know another 300, and so on.